Nairi (computer): Nairi-3

-Nairi-3 was the first soviet third generation computer.
+Nairi-3 was the first Soviet third generation computer.

 Of all the models of the Nairi computer systems, the micro-program control principles of the Nairi-1 were improved and expanded on the most in the Nairi-3 models.
 Through the advances in computer technology since the initial production year of 1964, it became possible for upwards of 128 thousand micro-instructions to be stored at one time.
 Not to mention the reduction in access times due to advances in the manufacture process of the components.
 This enabled for a Multilingual Computing structure, and time-sharing modes with simultaneous access of up to 64 terminals and 64 virtual machines Nairi-2; which could all perform the functions of one computer.

 The processing power of the Nairi-3 was considerably higher than competing systems due to multiple storage system improvements.
 Some of which includes the usage of a long-term form of read-only memory to store the computer's firmware, on a sampling cycle of 8 μs, while on other, similar systems, the firmware as well as external, foreign programs were stored on external storage devices, such as magnetic drums, the predecessor to modern day hard drives.

 A feature of the proposed computer architecture for a model of the Nairi-3 computer systems was the use of a permanent, non-volatile memory cassette tape, the main functional block of the ROM device was the storage, which consisted of YAN-9 accumulator cells.

-For the first time, microprogram emulation of a computer of a different type was implemented, with a different command system: on Nairi-3 it was possible to execute programs Minsk-22, Razdan-3.
+For the first time, microprogram emulation of a computer of a different type was implemented, with a different command system: on Nairi-3 it was possible to execute programs for Minsk-22, or Razdan-3.

 Nairi-4

 A series of computers for special applications.
 Nairi 4 ARM / Nairi 4 and Nairi 41 were developed in 1974-1981.
 Their development started by Hrachya Ye.
 Hovsepyan.
 Lastly their chief designer is German Artashesovich Oganyan.
 The system was software-compatible with the PDP-11 and the SM series of computers.

-In 1980-1981, the development of Nairi 4V and Nairi 4V / C was also carried out, the chief designers were V. Karapetyan and A. Sargsyan.
+In 1980-1981, the development of Nairi 4V and Nairi 4V / C was also carried out, the chief designers were V. Karapetyan and Hakob E. Sargsyan.